VishiK-on-github/go-socket-messaging/README.md

-Websocket backend with golang and frontend using react
+Websocket backend with golang and frontend using React.
+Based on the course by Akhil Sharma on Youtube